ravinder-Olivier/Feeder-CLI/readme.md

 ![License](https://img.shields.io/github/license/ravinder-Olivier/Feeder-CLI)

+THIS PROJECT IS STILL IN DEVELOPMENT!
+NOT ALL FEATURES MAY WORK

 ## Dev

-The code itself is in the /bin folder due to the CLI nature of the project To quickly tet code while developing run 'node .',
+The code itself is in the /bin folder due to the CLI nature of the project.
+To quickly test code while developing run 'node .',

 ```bash
 npm install